PromzzyKoncepts/PromzzyKoncepts/README.md

 **About Me**

-- 🤠  I'm a Hub facilitator and mentor at LMTECH Hub.
+- 🤠  I'm a Software Engineer at TempleHS.

 - 💼 I am very good at pair programming and Test-driven development

-- ❤️ I love writing JavaScript and Ruby languages, solving algorithms, and building fun experiments.
+- ❤️ I love writing JavaScript and Typescript languages, solving algorithms, and building fun experiments.

 - 💻 **I'm available for hire, and also open to new opportunities**

-- 💬 Ask me about anything [here](https://github.com/PromzzyKoncepts/Promise-Okechukwu/issues)
+- 💬 Reach out to me for hire or short-term contracts - [WhatsApp](https://wa.me/2347012897856)

 ![Hello](https://user-images.githubusercontent.com/79658534/165603232-c6ba5f1b-4dc0-48be-8eb5-e360a5855d55.png)